-- Student at Lake Michigan College

-- Currently or formerly in the foster care system
+- Student at Lake Michigan College - Currently or formerly in the foster care system

-- There is no age limit for eligibility

-- Must meet regularly with program staff
+Must meet regularly with program staff

 With over 80 programs of study, Lake Michigan College offers classes that can help you achieve an associates degree or certificate.
 LMC also offers many credits that are transferable to a four-year institution.
 No matter which path you choose, you'll receive a high quality education in small class sizes from experienced professors who know your name.
 LMC is a leader in healthcare education, offers the Midwest's first and only commercial teaching winery, as well as the Hanson Technology Center for CTE and Skilled Trades.